What a Difference a Week Makes: Zakael’s Story

 Soon after Zakael’s birth, his father, Zahael, noticed a bump at the base of his son’s neck.
 In the western world, this would have been treated immediately.
 But for the poorest of the poor, like Zakael’s family, adequate healthcare is not easily accessible.
 Zahael was desperate to have the bump removed, but he could not afford the costly surgery his son needed.
 With each passing year, the cyst grew, and hope faded a little more.

-Then Zakael heard that Mercy Ships was sending one of its hospital ships to Madagascar!
+Then Zakael heard that Mercy Ships was sending a hospital ship to Madagascar!
 Armed with state-of-the-art medical equipment and healthcare professionals, including specialized surgeons, from around the world – the Africa Mercy offered Zakael his last hope for healing.

 But a couple of challenges still had to be confronted.
 The trip from their village in Mampikony to the ship was a two-day journey by vehicle, and it would cost more money than Zahael had.
 At the same time, people in their community tried to frighten Zahael by telling him that the “foreigners would harm Zakael” and that “they would never be seen or heard from again.”
 However, Zahael ignored them and set his sights on the hospital ship and the only hope for healing for his son.